-Analyses as of April 29, 2019, prepared by an entity apart from Bonneville but relied on by Bonneville for planning purposes, indicate that the Fiscal Year 2019 water supply for the Columbia River basin will be approximately 91 percent of the 30-year historical average, as measured in terms of millions of acre feet of water (or "MAF") runoff at The Dalles Dam.
+Analyses as of May 11, 2020, prepared by an entity apart from Bonneville but relied on by Bonneville for planning purposes, indicate that the Fiscal Year 2020 water supply for the Columbia River basin will be approximately 100 percent of the 30-year historical average, as measured in terms of millions of acre feet of water (or "MAF") runoff at The Dalles Dam.
 Runoff amounts are determined to a great degree by late fall, winter, and early spring precipitation.

-Based on Total Financial Reserve levels, forecasts of revenues and expenses and other internal updates as of the end of the second quarter of Fiscal Year 2019, Bonneville believes that it will meet its Fiscal Year 2019 United States Treasury payment responsibility on time and in full.
-Bonneville periodically reviews the probability that a CRAC or Financial Reserves Policy Surcharge will trigger and Bonneville's most recent review, released in April 2019, projected that there is a zero percent probability that a Power CRAC will trigger for application to certain Fiscal
+Based on Total Financial Reserve levels, forecasts of revenues and expenses and other internal updates as of the end of the first quarter of Fiscal Year 2020, Bonneville believes that it will meet its Fiscal Year 2020 United States Treasury payment responsibility on time and in full.

-Year 2020 power and related rate levels and a zero percent probability that a Transmission CRAC (hereinafter defined) will trigger for application to Fiscal Year 2020 transmission and related rate levels.
+Bonneville periodically reviews the probability that a CRAC or Financial Reserves Policy Surcharge will trigger and Bonneville's most recent review, released on May 8, 2020, projected that neither a Power CRAC nor Transmission CRAC is expected to trigger for application to certain Fiscal Year 2021 power and related rate levels or Fiscal Year 2021 transmission and related rate levels.
 Another rate level adjustment provision, the "Financial Reserves Policy Surcharge" (as discussed below), is available to increase power or transmission rates when financial reserves levels fall below an established threshold.
-Bonneville's most recent review, released in April 2019, projected that there is a 61 percent probability that a Power Financial Reserves Policy Surcharge will trigger for application to certain Fiscal Year 2020 power and related rate levels and a zero percent probability that a Transmission Financial Reserves Policy Surcharge will trigger for application to Fiscal Year 2020 transmission and related rate levels.
-There is a possibility that power rate levels will increase in Fiscal Year 2020 depending on a variety of factors.
-See "-Proposed Bonneville Power and Transmission Rates for Fiscal Years 2020-2021."
+Bonneville's most recent review, released in May 2020, projected that a \$30 million Power Financial Reserves Policy Surcharge will trigger for application to certain Fiscal Year 2021 power and related rate levels and that a Transmission Financial Reserves Policy Surcharge is not expected to trigger for application to Fiscal Year 2021 transmission and related rate levels.

-Forecasts of fiscal year-end results, and whether the Power CRAC or Financial Reserves Policy Surcharge (as described below) would trigger to increase revenues in Fiscal Year 2020 and the amount of additional revenues, if any, the rate level adjustment mechanisms would be set to recover, are based on numerous uncertain variables, including but not limited to hydroelectric and water conditions and the level and volatility of market prices for electric power, and are subject to change.
+Forecasts of fiscal year-end results, and whether the Power Financial Reserves Policy Surcharge (as described below) would trigger to increase revenues in Fiscal Year 2021 and the amount of additional revenues, if any, the rate level adjustment mechanisms would be set to recover, are based on numerous uncertain variables, including but not limited to hydroelectric and water conditions, the level and volatility of market prices for electric power, and impacts resulting from COVID-19 events, and are subject to change.
+See "-COVID-19 Pandemic and Effects on Bonneville."

-Current Bonneville Power and Transmission Rates
+Bonneville Power and Transmission Rates Developments